 There are 3 classes in Reception, RB, RP and RM.
 We work closely as a unit to develop and enhance children's learning.

-RB: Mrs Broad and Miss Hanlon
+RB: Mrs Berry and Miss Bradley

-RP: Mrs Procter and Miss McDonald
+RP: Mrs Procter and Mrs Shackelton

-RM: Mrs Malone and Miss Mason
+RM: Mrs Malone and Mr Kenny

-Mrs Shackleton works between the three classes with intervention groups (from Spring term)
+Miss MacDonald works between the three classes

 As part of the curriculum we will explore and develop all our skills across all areas of learning.
 We will also be supporting children's learning through interventions such as Time to talk (a social skills group), speech and language project, Finger gym (developing physical skills to support writing) and Numbers and Patterns (supporting mathematical development).